gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum/README.md

 ## `IChecksumAlgorithm<T>`

-This is the root interface provided by a checksum algorithm.
+Defines the root interface of a checksum algorithm.
-The generic parameter `T` defines the data type of a checksum value.
+The generic parameter `T` specifies the data type of a checksum value.
 For example, `System.UInt32` would be the type `T` for a CRC-32 algorithm.

-Checksum algorithm interface provides several notable methods.
+The checksum algorithm interface provides several notable methods presented below.

 ### `ComputeChecksum(ReadOnlySpan<byte> data)`